secretstartups/handbook/people-group/engagement/index.html.md

 #### Benchmarking and Reporting

-The FY21 survey was benchmarked against New Tech 1,000+ 2020 in addition to being reviewed against the preceeding years results.
+The FY21 survey was benchmarked against New Tech 1,000+ 2020 in addition to being reviewed against the preceding years results.
 Preliminary reports were released on 2021-01-08 painting a broad overview afterwhich individual divisional reviews will take place in collaboration with the [People Business Partners (PBPs)](https://handbook.gitlab.com/job-families/people-group/people-business-partner/) and respective Group Leaders.

 #### Company Results (Overall)